ericehrhardt/Case-Study-ETH/H2CS2/docs/src/model_coefficients.md

 Model Coefficients
 ===================

-Each model coefficient its own function that reads the coefficient values from the input data.
-All model functions beginning with capital letters are such coefficients.
-The code for all of the coefficient functions is contained in the **coefficients.jl** file.
+Each model coefficient is defined through a function that reads the coefficient value from the input data.
+All coefficient functions have names beginning with capital letters.
+The code for all of the coefficients is contained in the **coefficients.jl** file.

 In this page, we proviide documentation for each of the coefficient functions.
 The documentation for each coefficient specifies exactly how the coefficient values are calculated from the input data.